 Debian, Ubuntu, Linux Mint:

-In any APT-based systems, you can find the package that provides a certain file using apt-file tool.
+In any DEB-based systems, you can find the package that provides a certain file using apt-file tool.

-Install apt-file using command if it’s not installed already:
+Install apt-file as shown below if it's not installed already:

 If you just installed apt-file, the system-wide cache might be empty.
 You need to run 'apt-file update' as root to update the cache.
 You can also run 'apt-file update' as normal user to use a cache in the user's home directory.